SaundersB/nfc-reader/README.md

 * Install the [ACR122U-A9 drivers](http://www.acs.com.hk/en/driver/3/acr122u-usb-nfc-reader/) for your system

 ## Usage
 Use this program to interface between the ACR122U-A9 and an RFID card/chip.
+Connect your ACR122U-A9 and place an RFID card/chip in the bay.
+The LED light should light up green when the card is inserted into the bay.
+Change the string value in the main() to write specific values to the RFID card.

+## Intended Continual Work
+I plan to continue to make this project more generalized so that it can be included in broader Python implementations.
+Additionally, I'd like to add event driven read/write of the cards with threading.

 ## Contributing